FindMySchool LogoFindMySchool

 Safeguarding: The school is fully committed to safeguarding and promoting welfare.
 All staff receive training, and safer recruitment procedures are in place.
 The school has a designated lead for safeguarding and clear reporting pathways.

 Tight catchment and oversubscription.
-With a last distance offered of 0.361 miles, securing a place requires living very close to the school.
+With a furthest distance at which a place was offered of 0.361 miles, securing a place requires living very close to the school.
 Families from distance should not rely on gaining admission and should explore alternatives.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Hilltop location and transport.
 The school's position at the top of Shooters Hill is part of its charm and isolation.
 Steep terrain means most families drive, and the morning and afternoon queues on the narrow approach roads are notable.
 Families without cars or living at distance will find logistics challenging, despite Alpha Childcare wraparound provision extending the school day.